 This vision is supported by Hervé Dumont, director of Forecasting, Technology, and Development at Eiffage Route, a major player in urban development and road construction.
 “There is a tendency toward spaces that are shared and adaptable,” he says.
 “Today, forms of mobility are multiplying and evolving, and infrastructure needs to adapt accordingly.”

 For François Olard, technical director for Infrastructure Research and Innovation at Eiffage Route, vehicle modernization is the perfect example of why infrastructure needs to adapt.
-Due to regulations on CO2 emissions, cars have been the first to go green.
+Due to regulations on carbon-dioxide emissions, cars have been the first to go green.
 Whether electric or hybrid, these new vehicles require not only space for parking but also suitable recharging stations and road signage.

 “These new solutions must use space in a dynamic way, with road signage that adapts,” Olard says.
-“Take the lanes reserved for buses and taxis, and imagine that when a bus or taxi goes by, cars have to clear the lane, whereas the rest of the time, they are free to use it just like any other lane.”
+“Take the lanes reserved for buses and taxis, and imagine that when a bus or taxi goes by, cars have to clear the lane whereas the rest of the time, they are free to use it just like any other lane.”

-Capitalizing on Smart Infrastructure: Road Design Must Reflect Use
+Smart-Road Design Must Reflect Future Use

 Although car-sharing and carpooling practices have decreased during the COVID-19 crisis, road transportation will continue to evolve according to climatic conditions.
 For Dumont, adapting involves rethinking the lanes designated for car traffic and “anticipating how needs will change.”
 As an example, he cites the fact that commuters might prefer to travel by car rather than bicycle in winter.
 “The future rests on road developments that are capable of adapting in real time,” he says.